 How to stop a VPN service on Windows

 Open Services services.msc, locate the VPN service like OpenVPNService or NordVPNService, click Stop, and set Startup type to Disabled.
 This prevents the service from starting again automatically.
-Surfshark vpn detected heres how to fix it and keep browsing freely
+How to turn off norton 360 vpn a step by step guide and troubleshooting tips for Windows, Mac, Android, and iOS 2026

 Will turning off VPN affect streaming services